Merwanedr/Popbot/README.md

 * book

 **NOTES:**
-- For some weird reason, you have to restart the server in order to transform another image.
-If you don't, you'll get the first image as output.
-I didn't have time to figure out why that happens.
+- You have to restart the server in order to transform another image.
+If you don't, you'll get the first image as the output.
 - You can't combine two categories.
-- By default, only the largest object will be detected.
+- By default, only the largest selected object will be detected.

 ### Demo: